 Ablation can now be performed in the open chest, but it does not usually need the heart to be stopped nor bypass to be used.
 It is almost always performed at the same time as another procedure requiring an open chest such as a bypass operation or a valve replacement.
 This is called concomitant ablation.
-There are now Department of Health NICE guidelines endorsing concomitant ablation for appropriate patients with AF undergoing other cardiac surgical procedures.

-In addition to the ablation, it is usual for the surgeon to remove or close off a small outpouching of the heart, the left atrial appendage, that is believed to be the main site where AF-Related stroke causing blood clots form during atrial fibrillation.
+In addition to the ablation, it is usual for the surgeon to remove or close off a small outpouching of the heart, the left atrial appendage, that is believed to be the main site where AF-related stroke causing blood clots form during atrial fibrillation.
 This is one of the key advantages of surgical ablation over catheter ablation, as it greatly reduces the risk of an AF-related stroke whether or not the ablation is successful.